 Pennsylvania System of School Assessment

 According to the Department of Education, the PSSA test “measures how well students have achieved in reading, mathematics, science and writing according to Pennsylvania’s world-class academic standards.”
-Reading and mathematics components of the PSSA are given to students in Grades 3 through 8, while the PSSA writing piece assesses students in Grades 5 and 8.
+Reading and mathematics components of the PSSA are administered to students in Grades 3 through 8.
 In addition, the state assesses students (Grades 4 through 8) in science.
 All scores fall into four categories: Advanced, Proficient, Basic, and Below Basic.

 |Pennsylvania System of School Assessment (PSSA)|